bygri/bygri.github.io/_posts/2018-05-15-developing-deploying-vapor-docker.markdown

 > Note!
 We will not be using Xcode to build and run.
 You can code in Xcode to take advantage of auto-complete, but we will be building, running and testing from *inside* a Linux container.
 This is so that our Vapor application can talk to the other containers as we go.
 But also, remember what I said about replicating our production environment?
 We're eventually going to end up on Linux.
 Why not start there?

-You'll be spending much of your time at the command line, so here's a quick primer on the commands we'll use. `swift package init` creates a new project. `swift build`, `swift test` and `swift run` do what you would expect, mirroring Xcode's commands. `docker-compose up` and `docker-compose down` will launch or remove a defined stack of linked services. `docker build` and `docker run` build and run a single container image, so we won't be using those very much, but `docker exec` performs a command inside an already-running container, so that'll be our primary method of interacting with Docker during development.
+You'll be spending much of your time at the command line, so here's a quick primer on the commands we'll use.

+* `swift package init` creates a new project.
+You can also use the [Vapor Toolbox][toolbox-project-new] to do this.
+* `swift build`, `swift test` and `swift run` do what you would expect, mirroring Xcode's commands.
+* `docker-compose up` and `docker-compose down` will launch or remove a defined stack of linked services.
+* `docker build` and `docker run` build and run a single container image, so we won't be using those very much, but `docker exec` performs a command inside an already-running container, so that'll be our primary method of interacting with Docker during development.

 ### Creating a project folder